-Salesian College is committed to enabling every pupil to attain their full potential, including those with mild to moderate specific learning difficulties.
+Salesian College is committed to enabling every pupil to attain their full potential, including those with special educational needs.
 For this reason, Learning Support is available to students throughout the College, from Year 7 to the Sixth Form to enable them, whatever their special needs, to have full access to the curriculum.

-The department has three full members of staff, the Head of Department who also acts as SENCo, two experienced Learning Support Assistants and a part time specialist teacher.
+The department has three full time members of staff, the Head of Department who also acts as SENCo and two experienced Learning Support Assistants.
 The department is located in a well-equipped, multi-purpose room, the Don Bosco Centre.
 We have an open door policy and students are welcome before school, at lunchtimes and after school for a range of activities such as supervised individual study, additional help, supervised homework, board games and quiet reading.
 The advice and support from the department is open to all students at Salesian College, not just those that have been identified with specific learning difficulties.

 Students who may need additional help can be referred to the Head of Learning Support by their parents or a member of staff.
 Provision of support is at the discretion of the College.